cicadacreativemag/ccm_website/content/submit.md

 # SUBMIT

 ## Submissions are currently closed.
-They will open in January 2023, so check back soon.
+They will open in March 2023, so check back soon.

 Here at CCM, we’ve branded ourselves as more than a literary magazine.
 We aim to reach beyond traditional definitions of art and writing.
 So, we've reimagined artistic categories as the following: